Search Results for: pets in crisis

 You can help us by fundraising

 You can make a difference for Queenslanders experiencing domestic violence by fundraising for DVConnect in your community.
 Not only will you be helping raise much needed funds, but you will be drawing attention to how we can help Queenslanders who are experiencing domestic, family and/or sexual violence.
-With your help, we can provide more emergency transport, emergency accommodation, as well as develop Safety Plans and provide councelling to Queenslanders escaping domestic, family and sexual violence.
+With your help, we can provide more emergency transport, emergency accommodation, as well as develop Safety Plans and provide counselling to Queenslanders escaping domestic, family and sexual violence.

-Authority to fundraise form: Before you start the planning for your fundraising idea, you’ll just need to take a few minutes to complete the Authority to Fundraise Form.
+Authority to fundraise form: Before you start the planning for your fundraising idea, you’ll just need to take a few minutes to complete the Authority to Fundraise form.
 This is a requirement for any Australian charity.
 Please email the completed form to .
 We’ll then respond to you with an Approval to Fundraise letter that you can use when planning your fundraising event or activity.

 We can help you promote your event/activity: The added bonus of us knowing about your fundraising activity or event is that we can help you promote it.
 We can do this on our website, as well as our Facebook Page and our Instagram Page.
 If you’re using social media, please use these hashtags: #DVConnect #EndDV #NotNowNotEverTogether.
 We’d love to post images of your event, please send these through to after your event.